 The convenience of credit cards can be a trap for the unwary consumer.
 Here are some proven techniques for staying in control:

 At David Sklar & Associates we work with people who are facing serious financial stress.
 Often, through no fault of their own, their credit problems have escalated to a point where they need the help of a Consumer Proposal and in some cases, a Bankruptcy.
-If you are in the Greater Toronto Area and facing serious debt problems, call us for a Free Consultation at 416-498-9200 or get started with our Quick Assessment Form to book your Free Consultation.
+If you are in the Greater Toronto Area and facing serious debt problems, call us for a Free Consultation at 416-498-9200 or Contact Us to book your Free Consultation.

 If your debt problems seem insurmountable – we can help.
 At David Sklar & Associates, our Licensed Debt ProfessionalsTM have the experience and knowledge to help you get out of debt.
 During your consultation, we will help you understand what your current financial situation is, how best to fix it, and how to move on to a better life.
 With six offices in the Greater Toronto Area – we are here to help.